|Faculty of Arts & Science

 Web site: www.vic.utoronto.ca

 A special feature of Woodsworth College is the outstanding academic support it provides to students.
-These services include academic counseling, financial aid, study skills seminars, mentoring programs, the Academic Writing and Math Aid Centres, and a Learning Strategist.
-The College offers an exceptional range of programs for current students as well as for those seeking post-graduate opportunities.
+These services include academic counseling, financial aid, study skills seminars, access to the Academic Writing and Math Aid Centres, and a learning strategist.

-In 2013 the Woodsworth College undergraduate programs in Criminology and Employment Relations were integrated with the graduate programs at the Centre for Criminology and Sociolegal Studies and the Centre for Industrial Relations and Human Resources respectively.
-The continuing close relationship between the Centres and Woodsworth College fosters ongoing academic excellence for program students thanks to the rich academic support services and facilities available at the College.
+In 2013, the undergraduate Woodsworth College Criminology and Employment Relations programs became integrated with the graduate programs at Centre for Criminology and Sociolegal Studies and the Centre for Industrial Relations and Human Resources respectively.
+The continuing close relationship between the Centres and Woodsworth College will help to foster ongoing academic excellence for students enrolled in the Criminology and Sociolegal Studies and Employment Relations programs as they will continue to benefit from the rich academic support services and facilities available at the College.
+Woodsworth College remains the home of the Undergraduate Program Office.

-In June 2014, 123 St. George Street became part of the Woodsworth College community.
-The addition of the ‘Woodsworth College Annex’ supports the growing needs of the Woodsworth One and Academic Bridging Programs.
+In June 2014, portions of 123 St. George Street will become part of the Woodsworth College community.
+The addition of the ‘Woodsworth College Annex’ will support the growing needs of the Woodsworth ONE and Academic Bridging Programs.